KayFrimp/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. 1-swap.c is a function that swaps the values of two integers.

 2. 2-strlen.c is a function that returns the length of a string.

+3. 3-puts.c is a function that prints a string, followed by a new line, to stdout.